thaqiya/JAVA_PROJECT/README.md

 The project consists of the following files:

-- `index.jsp`: The home page with links to add, update, delete, and view clients.
 - `add_client.jsp`: The page to add a new client.
 - `update_client.jsp`: The page to update an existing client.
 - `delete_client.jsp`: The page to delete a client.
 - `view_clients.jsp`: The page to view all clients.
 - `Client.java`: The Java Bean representing the client entity.
 - `ClientDAO.java`: The Data Access Object (DAO) for performing database operations.
-- `DBConnection.java`: Utility class for establishing database connections.
 - `AddClientServlet.java`: The servlet handling client addition.
 - `UpdateClientServlet.java`: The servlet handling client updates.
 - `DeleteClientServlet.java`: The servlet handling client deletion.